 Coin values spanning 140 years.
 Discover the many rare dates, mintmarks and varieties.
 Next, "Grading" Images to evaluate the condition of your coins and find the true value of your silver dollars.
 From early dollars in 1794 to the Liberty Seated variety 1840-1873.
 Next the ever popular Morgan Dollar to the Peace Dollars ending in 1935.

-★ Coin Values Discovery... finds Morgan Silver Dollar Values and...
+★ Coin Values Discovery finds Morgan Silver Dollar Values and...

 All old US coin values.
 It is an excellent index with images and text links to all coin series, from Cents to Gold.
-Value charts, grading images and descriptions uncover how much your box of old coins is worth.
+Value charts, grading images and a step by step procedure uncovers how much your box of old coins is worth.

 Print the Coin Values Worksheet to list your Morgan silver dollars and record their values.
 Should you decide to sell... use the worksheet as an invoice and packing slip when sending coins through the mail to dealers.
 It indicates you have done your coin values homework.